 None at this park.

 The park offers interpretive programs, activities and special events that highlight the history, natural diversity and agricultural heritage of Crooked Run Valley.
 The program season begins in March and runs through December.
-Highlights of the season include: the Delaplane Strawberry Festival, held on the Saturday and Sunday of Memorial Day weekend; the Great American Backyard Campout, held annually on the fourth Saturday in June; and the Fall Farm Festival, celebrated each weekend in October.
+Highlights of the season include: the Delaplane Strawberry Festival, held on the Saturday and Sunday of Memorial Day weekend; the Great American Campout, held annually on the fourth Saturday in June; and the Fall Farm Days, celebrated each full weekend in October.

 Small gift shop; beverage vending machines.